FAQ: Why LinkML#

 If you are using a relational database and have minimal lightweight application code that performs direct SQL queries over data, there may be no compelling use case for LinkML.

 However, most information architectures that use a SQL database also involve some alternative representation of the data - for example, a JSON representation in an API, or an object representation – or even an RDF representation.
 It can be challenging to keep these different representations in sync.
-There are frequently excellent products that solve “one part” of this mapping problem – e.g. an ORM (Object Relational Mapping) tool.
+There are some excellent products that solve “one part” of this mapping problem – e.g. an ORM (Object Relational Mapping) tool.
 LinkML is intended to allow you to give a “bigger picture” view of your model that is as independent as possible from underlying storage or exchange technologies, and at the same time can be compiled down.

 LinkML also allows you to specify URIs and CURIE/URI mappings for each element of your schema, which provides a declarative specification of how your data should be mapped.
 For example, if you are trying to bring together two schemas (whether via federation or via warehousing), if both schemas annotate the same field with the same URI then we know these can be merged.